 The Z7, D850 and Sony A7 III all match or exceed our chart’s 40lw/picture height limit at low to medium ISOs, though colour moiré affects the Sony’s results.

 Signal to noise ratio:

 The Canon has a slight noise advantage across the ISO range, as you’d expect from its lower-resolution sensor.
 The Z7 is slightly less noisy than the D850.

 All four cameras are very closely matched.
 The Canon EOS 5D IV has a very slight advantage at lower ISOs, but this disappears by ISO 1,600.

 With straight fives for features, build & handling and performance, the Nikon Z7 is an instant classic.
 It’s a superb (and superbly made) mirrorless camera.

 D850 vs Z7 – with specs and performance so similar, it’s going to come down to the style of camera and shooting experience that you prefer.
+The Z7 is lighter, quieter and more portable, while the D850 has classic DSLR ergonomics and benefits from a much greater lens range.
 The Z7 is a D850 alternative, not a D850-beater.

 With more pixels and the ability to combine them into super-high-resolution files, the Sony A7R IV is a formidable rival to the Nikon Z7.
 Once again, however, the Nikon camera has the edge on price, being much more affordable.
 Having fewer (and therefore larger) pixels on its sensor also gives it a little edge in terms of low light shooting and dynamic range.